shahraj81/aida/tools/confidence-aggregation/dockers/TA1_CL_ConfidenceAggregation/README.md

 `dockers/TA1_CL_ConfidenceAggregation`

-Once you are inside the above mentioned directory, you would need to run the following command:
+you would need to run the following command:

 ~~~
 make build